liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

 of the module's schema versions.
 It orchestrates the module's entire upgrade process.

-For example, the upgrade step registrator class `MyCustomModuleUpgrade` below, is for a fictitious module called `com.liferay.mycustommodule`:
+For example, the upgrade step registrator class `MyCustomModuleUpgrade` below, registers upgrade steps incrementally for each schema version (past and present):

     package com.liferay.mycustommodule.upgrade;